ardnyx/computer-programming-1/README.md

 You can view the codes of each project by doing the following:

+# PC / Mobile
-1. Click the folder of the respective machine problem (MP#)
+1. Click the folder of the respective machine problem (MP#).
+For mobile users, pindutin nyo yung "View Code" if hindi niyo makita.
 ![image](https://github.com/ardnyx/comp-prog-review/assets/86859621/22cb8f41-0fa8-4a2b-9c40-8bc31d4c2381)

 2. Navigate to the respective project folder (if there is any)